DataScientest-Studio/jul24_cmlops_reco_film/README.md

    - Once you sign in, navigate to the Access Keys tab and click the Create access key button.
 This will take you to the Create Access Key page.
    - Your access key and secret key are not saved until you click the Create button.
 Do not navigate away from this page until this is done.
 Don’t worry about copying the keys from this screen.
 Once you click the Create button, you will be given the option to download the keys to your file system (in a JSON file).
    - Next, create a bucket named `mlflow`.
 This is straightforward, go into the Buckets tab and click the `Create Bucket` button.
-   - Once you have your keys and you have created your bucket, you can finish setting up the services by stopping the containers, updating the `.env`, and then restarting the containers.
+   - Once you have your keys and you have created your bucket, you can finish setting up the services by stopping the containers, updating the `.env` file with your access and secret keys, and then restarting the containers.
 The command below will stop and remove your containers.
      ```bash
      cd mlflow
      docker compose down